German foreign minister says Russia will face consequences for cyberattack. NATO, EU show support

 “This is absolutely intolerable and unacceptable and will have consequences,” she said.

-The Council of the EU later said that Czechia's institutions have also been a target of the cyber campaign.
+The Council of the EU and the Czech Foreign Ministry said that Czechia's institutions have also been a target of a cyber campaign by the same group.

+The ministry said APT28, which is associated with the Russian military intelligence service GRU, exploited a previously unknown vulnerability in Microsoft Outlook from 2023.

+“Cyberattacks targeting political entities, state institutions and critical infrastructure are not only a threat to national security, but also disrupt the democratic processes on which our free society is based,” the ministry said.
+No details about the targets of these attacks were given.

 In a statement by the EU’s top diplomat, Josep Borrell, the bloc’s nations said they “strongly condemn the malicious cyber campaign conducted by the Russia-controlled Advanced Persistent Threat Actor 28 (APT28) against Germany and Czechia.”